-In 2025, the San Antonio Liver Cancer Symposium celebrates its fifth year of gathering doctors, researchers, medical students, patient advocates, and more to discuss advances in treatment for liver cancer and other related cancers, such as pancreatic cancer.
-This year's symposium will be held Thursday, October 9, and Friday, October 10, at the Westin San Antonio North in San Antonio, Texas.
+In 2025, the San Antonio Liver Cancer Symposium celebrates its fifth year of gathering doctors, researchers, medical students, patient advocates, and more to discuss advances in treatment for liver cancer and other related cancers.
+This year's symposium will be held Thursday, October 9, Friday, October 10, and Saturday, October 11, at the Westin San Antonio North in San Antonio, Texas.

-The symposium is currently open for abstract submissions for free!
+The symposium is currently open to free abstract submission.
 We welcome abstracts focused on liver tumors in the following categories:

 Deadline to submit is August 1, 2025, 11:59 p.m.
 CT.